- 1 Jeuveau Results

 Jeuveau and Botox are two brands of the same product.
 Unlike Dysport® – (abobotulinumtoxinA), Xeomin® (incobotulinumtoxinA), and MYOBLOC® (rimabotulinumtoxinB), the other FDA-Approved botulinum toxins for wrinkle reduction, Jeuveau (prabotulinumtoxinA-xvfs) and BOTOX® (onabotulinumtoxinA) can be stored, injected, and dosed identically.
-Since Botox is the most common cosmetic treatment in America and accounts for about 70% of all wrinkle-relaxing injections, a new product that offers identical results, storage, and use at a cheaper price point is definitely going to change things.

 Where can I get Jeuveau injections in NJ?